darksidelemm/dvbsdr/README.md

-## VK5QI fork
+# DVBSDR VK5QI Fork

-This fork of dvbsdr exists so I can configuration-manage the changes I have made to dvbsdr for an upcoming Project Horus payload.
+This fork of dvbsdr exists so I can configuration-manage the changes I have made to dvbsdr for Project Horus flights.

 Additions by VK5QI:
 * `scripts/rpi_tx.sh` - Essentially the same as the encode_modulate.sh script mentioned below, with customizations for our flight.